gloveboxes/AltairEverywhere/docs/docs/en/40-deploy-with-docker/17-start-container.md

-There are two classes of docker images you can use to run the Altair emulator.
+You can start the Altair 8800 emulator Docker container with the `docker run` command.
+There are several options you can use to configure the Altair emulator.

 ## Altair 8800 Standard Mode

-1. The first is for general use on 64-bit [Linux, macOS, Windows, and Raspberry Pi operating systems](#general-linux-macos-windows-and-raspberry-pi-users).
+1. This option is recommended for most users and works on 64-bit versions of [Linux, macOS, Windows, and Raspberry Pi](#general-linux-macos-windows-and-raspberry-pi-users).

     ```shell
     docker run --user root -p 8082:8082 -p 80:80 --name altair8800 --rm glovebox/altair8800:latest